editorconfig/editorconfig-core-js/README.md

   -v, --version  Display version information
-  -f <path>      Specify conf filename other than '.editorconfig' -b <version>   Specify version (used by devs to test compatibility) -h, --help     display help for command
+  -f <path>      Specify conf filename other than '.editorconfig' -b <version>   Specify version (used by devs to test compatibility) --files        Output file names that contributed to the configuration,
+                 rather than the configuation itself -h, --help     display help for command
 ```